- 03 May 2011

 - Working Paper Summaries

 Big BRICs, Weak Foundations: The Beginning of Public Elementary Education in Brazil, Russia, India, and China, 1880-1930

-Executive Summary — In deducing why some nations are more developed than others, it makes sense to look at their educational systems.
+Overview — In deducing why some nations are more developed than others, it makes sense to look at their educational systems.
 While comparative studies on the subject focus either on developed nations or on differences between developed and developing economies, this paper hones in four of the largest developing nations at the turn of the twentieth century: Brazil, Russia, India, and China (BRIC).
 Research was conducted by Aldo Musacchio of Harvard Business School, Laktika Chaundhary of Scripps College, Steven Nafziger of Williams College, and Se Yan of Peking University.
 Key concepts include:

 - BRIC comprised half of the world's population in 1900, but only 14, 21, 9, and 4 percent of school-age children in Brazil, Russia, India, and China, respectively, were enrolled in primary school, compared with more than 75 percent in Germany, the United Kingdom, and the United States.

 - In BRIC, decentralized political structures and lack of accountability led to situations in which public resources were funneled to educate the elites.
 Meanwhile, poor communities had to rely on insufficient private contributions to fund their schools.

 - However, in many areas, the elites supported the expansion of mass education, either because they wanted to produce skilled labor for their companies or because they perceived political benefits from an educated population.